1 Document Information

 5.2 Proactive Activities

-sCERT takes care of the vulnerability management. sCERT is in contact with IT security responsible persons of their network/datacenter customers (e.g. hosted Erste Group services). sCERT takes part in information security related activities on a national and European level and takes part in security audits and penetration tests.
+sCERT takes care of the vulnerability management and provides cyber threat intelligence service. sCERT is in contact with IT security responsible persons of their network/datacenter customers (e.g. hosted Erste Group services). sCERT takes part in information security related activities on a national and European level and takes part in security audits and penetration tests.

 6 Incident Reporting Forms